Want to conduct an SEO content analysis? Seeking advice on evaluating your and your competitors' content for driving more traffic and organic revenue?

 Often, companies target the wrong keyword with their blog posts and other content.
 It’s either a phrase that’s not relevant to their audience or a one that exhibits a different search intent than what they’ve created.

-Similarly, content often misses out on many on-page optimization elements, limiting its SEO potential.
+Similarly, content often misses out on many on-page SEO elements, limiting its ranking potential in the search results.

 No Relevance to the SERP/Search Intent